makrai/notes/buechel18-emo-multilang-multitask-naacl.md

       and representation format} on dimensional emotion analysis EACL 2017
     * limitations in size hampered the application of deep learning methods
-* We here: word emotion induction as a multi-task learning (MTL) problem
+* We: word emotion induction as a multi-task learning (MTL) problem
   * each independent emotion dimension is considered as an individual task
   * hidden layers are shared between these dimensions
   * comparing our model against alternative emotion and polarity induction meth